Re. ACRONYMS

 • “Did you understand that lecture?”

-EXERCISE: As a contrast, figure out (Ts) how you’d (incorrectly) say these sentences using “I feel that…. / I feel like….”
+EXERCISE: Write out (T) how you’d (incorrectly) say any of these sentences using “I feel that…. / I feel like….”
 EXP: “I feel like I can trust you now”

-Regularly including one of these THINKING words ⬆ in our sentences – instead of FEEL – is a hard habit to break, but very worth the effort!
+Regularly including one of these THINKING words ⬆ in your sentences – instead of FEEL – is a hard habit to break, but well worth the effort!

 ACoAs: PATIENCE vs Co-dependent Waiting (Part 3)